Sheridan School

 Sheridan School is an independent, co-ed, progressive, K-8 school in Washington, D.C.
-The school enrolls approximately 225 students.
-The average tuition for the 2020-2021 school year is $39,095.
-The school awarded $1.6 million in financial aid in 2020-2021.
-Forty percent (40%) of Sheridan students are students of color.
+The school enrolls no more than 230 students.
+The average tuition for the 2025-2026 school year is $46,195.
+The school awarded $1.6 million in financial aid in 2025-2026.
+Forty percent (40%) of Sheridan students identify as students of color.
+In 2025, Sheridan was named an AMLE School of Distinction.

 History

 Founded in 1927 as Mrs. Cook's School, Sheridan School was later renamed after its original location of Sheridan Circle on Embassy Row.
 Incorporated as a non-profit in 1961, it moved two years later to its current location on 36th Street, NW, in the North Cleveland Park neighborhood.
 In 1971, the school purchased a 130-acre Mountain Campus in Luray, Virginia.

 Mountain campus

 The school also has a 130-acre Mountain Campus in Luray, Virginia, in the foothills of the Blue Ridge Mountains.
 This facility includes: platform tents, a dining hall, and a nature center.
 Activities include a zip line, a giant swing, a climbing wall and a high- and low-ropes courses.
 Each grade engages in the outdoor education program twice each school year.